netwerk-digitaal-erfgoed/lod-aggregator/README.md

   [--format {serialization format}]
 ```

-The default serialization is Turtle.
-For delivery to Europeana `RDF/XML` is prefered, this can be specified through the `--output RDF/XML` option.
+The default serialization is `RDF/XML` as this is the preferred format for delivery to Europeana.
+This can be overruled with `--output <format>` option.
 See the [starter.sh script](./scripts/starter.sh) for the available serialization formats.

 ## Running the validator